trinhkiet0105/LLM_intro_tutorial/README.md

 # An Introduction to LLM Serving, Benchmarking and Inference using vLLM & Openai compatible API

-This repository contains scripts and tools for benchmarking performance of model served by vLLM engine and using the OpenAI endpoint.
-The goal is to measure and compare the efficiency, latency, and throughput of different model serving configurations.
+This repository contains scripts and tools for benchmarking performance of model served by vLLM engine and using the Openai compatible API endpoint .
+The goal is to measure and compare the efficiency, latency, and throughput of different model serving configurations.(I just want to notice that you don't need to have api secret key from OpenAI themselves since you will serve your own model)

 ## Table of Contents